willydlw/fall2020avd/mpu6050/README.md

 The class MyMPU6050 is defined.
 It contains the functionality implemented in previous lessons and a few new functions for setting configuration registers.

+### Lesson 6 - Zero Offset Calibration

+When an inertial sensor is at rest, there is often a small offset difference from the expected zero measurement values.
+This offset is known as sensor bias.
+The mean sensor bias is calcuated and used to correct measured values.

+### Lesson 7 - Real-time Plotting Using FuncAnimation

+Accelerometer data updated and plotted in real-time using matplotlib.pyplot.funcanimation.